StevenAndrewsII/Fung_OS/README.md

 The system is broken into two parts.
 The Arduino "Backend" and the PI "frontside".

+The Arduino is resposible for life support and the enviroments that are supported by the life support sub system.

+The rasbery pi is responsible for the collection of data from the backend as well as providing an easy user interface to manage several systems and subsystems.

+## Arduino

 Here is a simple flow chart: